-Marco Silva: Watford blame Everton as they sack manager
+Marco Silva: Watford blame Everton as they sack manager and hire Javi Gracia

 The Hornets have won one of their last 11 Premier League games and are 10th in the table, five points above relegation after Saturday's 2-0 loss at Leicester.

+Gracia, 47, left Russian club Rubin Kazan in June after a 10-year coaching career in his homeland and in Greece.

+He is the 10th manager to work at the club under the Pozzo family since 2012.

-In a statement, Watford said they were "convinced" that 40-year-old Silva's appointment in May "was the right one" and, without "the unwarranted approach" they would have "continued to prosper under his leadership".
+In a statement, Watford said they were "convinced" that 40-year-old Silva's appointment in May "was the right one" and, without "the unwarranted approach" they would have "continued to prosper".

-The statement added: "This has been a difficult decision and one not taken lightly.
+"This has been a difficult decision and one not taken lightly," the club added.

-"The catalyst for this decision is that unwarranted approach, something which the board believes has seen a significant deterioration in both focus and results to the point where the long-term future of Watford has been jeopardised."
+"The catalyst is that approach, something which the board believes has seen a significant deterioration in both focus and results to the point where the long-term future of Watford has been jeopardised."

 Silva has become the eighth Premier League manager to lose his job this season following changes at Crystal Palace, Everton, Leicester City, Stoke, Swansea, West Brom and West Ham.